pacak/bpaf/README.md

-This set of restrictions allows `bpaf` to extract information about the structure of the computations to generate help, dynamic completion and overall results in less confusing enduser experience
+This set of restrictions allows `bpaf` to extract information about the structure of the computations to generate help, dynamic completion and overall results in less confusing endures experience

-`bpaf` performs no parameter names validation, in fact having multiple parameters with the same name is fine and you can combine them as alternatives and performs no fallback other than [`fallback`][__link10].
+`bpaf` performs no parameter names validation, in fact having multiple parameters with the same name is fine, and you can combine them as alternatives and performs no fallback other than [`fallback`][__link10].
 You need to pay attention to the order of the alternatives inside the
 macro: parser that consumes the left most available argument on a command line wins, if this is the same - left most parser wins.
 So to parse a parameter `--test` that can be both